 But as with anything health-related, regular cleaning is essential.
 If the nozzle gets contaminated with fecal bacteria, it could cause infection.
 "If you are immunocompromised or at increased risk for infection, you may want to avoid using bidets or use a bidet that only you have access to for this reason," Dr. Connor warns.

 Dr. Connor says one other crucial potential benefit of bidets is that for older adults with disabilities who may have trouble properly wiping after using the restroom, bidets can allow for more independence because they will need less assistance going to the bathroom, which can be a great self-esteem boost.

-However, if you suffer from anal incompetence or pruritis, she says you should consult your doctor before using bidets, as they may worsen the condition.
+However, if you suffer from anal incontinence or pruritis, she says you should consult your doctor before using bidets, as they may worsen the condition.

 What to Look for in a Bidet Attachment